-Of the sampled encounters, 329 out of 376 encounters show sufficient IOARS documentation (87.5 percent).
+Of the sampled encounters, 336 out of 372 encounters show sufficient IOARS documentation (90.3 percent).
 Figure 4 indicates the percentage of encounters with IOARS documentation by encounter type and offers a comparison to previous reporting periods.
-When broken down by encounter type, traffic stops meet the required threshold of 85 percent for the current reporting period (July to December 2022).
-Officers sufficiently documented IOARS for all but two traffic stops in the sample (99.3 percent).
-While field interview documentation met the required threshold for the first time in two years for the last reporting period (January to June 2022), documentation of field interviews for the current reporting period fell just below the required threshold for IOARS documentation standards (82.7 percent).
-No-action encounters and citations/warnings did not meet the threshold (44.4 and 31.6 percent meeting the standard, respectively).
-It should be noted that there are very few no-action encounters, so any fluctuation in the number of that encounter type without proper IOARS documentation will greatly impact the percentage.
+When broken down by encounter type, traffic stops meet the required threshold of 85 percent for the current reporting period (January through June 2023).
+Officers sufficiently documented IOARS for all but eight traffic stops in the sample (96.8 percent).
+Documentation of field interviews for the current reporting period is above the required 85 percent threshold for IOARS documentation standards (88.9 percent).
+IOARS for no action encounters was met in 73.3 percent of stops.
+The majority of citations/warnings did not meet the threshold, with one of 15 citations/warnings meeting the IOARS standard.

 Figure 4.
-Percent of encounters with IOARS by encounter type and time period.
+Percent of encounters with IOARS by encounter type and time period